ArcaneNibble/ArcaneNibble.github.io/content/parallel-netlists-2.md

 * Does the "root" object need to be `Send`?
 As far as I can tell, no. But it probably should be.
 * Does the per-thread object need to be `Sync`?
 It **CANNOT** be.
 The whole point of it is that it belongs to one specific thread.
 * Does the per-thread object need to be `Send`?
 If the "root" object is not `Sync`, this object must be `Send` (or else it wouldn't be possible to give it to worker threads).
 Otherwise, no (e.g. if using OS TLS primitives?).
 * Do node read/write guard objects need to be `Send`/`Sync`?
 They again cannot be `Sync`, as they belong to one specific thread.
-Having them be `Send` feels somewhat wrong, but isn't blatantly unsafe (e.g. a graph algorithm creates subthreads and gives them the guard object)?
+Having them be `Send` <strike>feels somewhat wrong, but isn't blatantly unsafe (e.g. a graph algorithm creates subthreads and gives them the guard object)?</strike> is _conceptually_ **required**, as the way an "ordered" graph algorithm will work involves leaving graph nodes locked after its read-only phase finishes until the read-write phase eventually either commits or abandons.
+That can happen on an _entirely different thread_ from the read-only phase.
 * Guard objects cannot outlive segments/pages.
 * Nothing can outlive the "root" object.
 * In general, _what are we actually trying to check_ wrt object lifetimes?
     * Don't cause memory safety issues when deleting nodes
     * Prevent graph manipulating code from stashing references/guards for graph nodes and accessing them after the algorithm should have finished
         * i.e. so that we can safely do the "optimize/defragment memory" operation
-* We fundamentally do not have good enough intuition on the behavior of `&'a T` vs `T<'a>` vs `&'a T<'b>`
+* I fundamentally do not have good enough intuition on the behavior of `&'a T` vs `T<'a>` vs `&'a T<'b>`
     * We need good intuition about this in order to understand whether or not we should be covariant or invariant over `T`, especially since we will be using interior mutability.
-* We don't understand the nomicon chapter on `PhantomData` drop check at all.
+* I don't understand the nomicon chapter on `PhantomData` drop check at all.

 After thinking through all of this and several days of hacking later, we now have [this](https://github.com/ArcaneNibble/SiCl4/tree/63f312a3cae5eb250fc653a9f668286836883105)!